For the average person who wants to lose weight

 All other indicators of ripeness are unreliable.
 You will find people who show you various signs of ripeness, but they don't cut open the watermelons that are supposedly bad, to compare the "good" with the "bad".

-I like to slap the watermelon (when it's on other watermelons), and expect to get a good vibe from it, more a vibration than a sound, but this is more a need to tell myself that I did everything that I could, than an indicators of ripeness.
+I like to slap the watermelon (when it's on other watermelons), to feel the propagation of the vibration, and expect it to sound like a wood beam, but this is more a need to tell myself that I did everything that I could, than an indicator of ripeness.
+I've eaten very good watermelons that sounded dull (= the opposite of a wood beam).

 Buy watermelons within their season, but avoid those brought from thousands of kilometers / miles away.
 As with all fresh products, you should buy them from the market, not from the supermarket.